wp-plugins/media-library-assistant/readme.txt

 The <strong>",export" option</strong> changed the display of array fields with multiple values.
 If this option is present, the PHP `var_export` function is used to return a string representation of all the elements in an array field.

-There are six prefix values for field-level data.
+There are seven prefix values for field-level data.
 Prefix values must be coded as shown; all lowercase letters.

+* `request`: The parameters defined in the `$_REQUEST` array; the "query strings" sent from the browser.
+The PHP $_REQUEST variable is a superglobal Array that contains the contents of both $_GET, $_POST, and $_COOKIE arrays.
+It can be used to collect data sent with both the GET and POST methods.
+For example, if the URL is `http://www.mysite.com/mypage?myarg=myvalue` you can access the query string as `[+request:myarg+]`, which has the value "myvalue".
 * `query`: The parameters defined in the `[mla_gallery]` shortcode.
 For example, if your shortcode is `[mla gallery attachment_tag=my-tag div-class=some_class]` you can access the parameters as `[+query:attachment_tag+]` and `[+query:div-class+]` respectively.
 Only the parameters actually coded in the shortcode are accessible; default values for parameters not actually coded are not available.
 You can define your own parameters, e.g., `div-class`; they will be accessible as field-level data but will otherwise be ignored.
 * `custom`: WordPress custom fields, which you can define and populate on the Edit Media screen.
 The field name, or key, can contain spaces and some punctuation characters.
 You <strong>cannot use the plus sign ('+')</strong> in a field name you want to use with `[mla_gallery]`.
 Custom field names are case-sensitive; "client" and "Client" are not the same.
 * `terms`: WordPress Category, tag or custom taxonomy terms.
 For this category, you code the name of the taxonomy as the field name.
 The term(s) associated with the attachment will be displayed in the `[mla_gallery]`.
 Note that you must use the name/slug string for taxonomy, not the "title" string.
 For example, use "attachment-category" or "attachment-tag", not "Att.
 Category" or "Attachment Category".